Opinion | Biden heeded Republicans’ pleas to ban Russian oil. Then they pounced.

 Polls show that Americans — Republicans and Democrats alike — favor banning Russian oil imports, even if that increases energy prices.
 Seventy-nine percent said so in a Wall Street Journal poll this week.
 Americans know the stakes, and they are willing to sacrifice.

-But what happens if Republican lawmakers and their Fox News masters convince their supporters to believe that Biden, not Putin, is to blame for their problems?
+But what happens if Republican lawmakers and their Fox News masters persuade their supporters to believe that Biden, not Putin, is to blame for their problems?
 Their willingness to sacrifice dissipates — and so does their support for the fight against Putin.

 It’s lucky this hasn’t happened already.
 Fox News’s Tucker Carlson, after parroting Kremlin talking points justifying its invasion of Ukraine, has pivoted to blaming the United States for provoking Putin.
 “Why in the world would the United States intentionally seek war with Russia?” he asked on Monday night.